 The National Inclusion Health Board has called for more joined up working by local authorities, the NHS and responsible health agencies, and local public health services to improve the health outcomes of Gypsies and Travellers.
 It also emphasised the importance of building community cohesion in order to develop a healthy and sustainable environment for the Traveller community.
 The Royal College of General Practioners has published a toolkit on commissioning for socially excluded groups.
 NHS England has published a leaflet for Gypsy and Travellers communities to explain how they can register with a doctor.

-The Department of Health and Social Care has commissioned research to investigate approaches to community engagement that are most likely to enhance trust between Gypsy/Travellers and mainstream health services.
-The project is due to report later in 2018.
+The Goverment has commissioned research to investigate approaches to community engagement that are most likely to enhance trust between Gypsy and Traveller communities and health services.
+The House of Commons Women and Equalities Committee has made a number of recommendations to improve health policy and service provision for Gypsy and Traveller communities.

 Children who are travelling may be dual-registered (ie. on the roll of more than one school at the same time), may enrol at a school at their current location, or may be home educated.
 Local authorities are required to have a Fair Access Protocol to help place children who need a school place outside the normal admissions rounds.
 Department for Education guidance stresses the importance of providing additional support to address the needs of children from groups at higher risk of exclusion.